Preserving Your Excess: Home Canning 101

 Another reason I don’t can in the same quantity anymore is that there is no such thing as ‘a good price’ for the fruit I used to can so much of.
 This makes it necessary to be more creative in what and how I preserve, and more ready to take opportunities when they come our way.
 It makes it more important for me to have a home garden and to make friends with the fruits and vegetables that want to grow in my part of the world.
 It makes it all the more important for me to find good nutritious food in times of plenty and to learn to preserve the excess of it for times of less.

-So go ahead, find some recipes for jams that sound good or that friends share with you.
+So go ahead, can the apples that you grow, cherries or plums.
+Find some recipes for jams that sound good to you, or that friends share with you.
 I’ll share some of my favourite jam recipes in another post.
 Find some recipes for sauces and salsa – I’ll share my favourites in another post.
-One of the fruits I can the most is tomatoes (yes its a fruit).
+One of the fruits I can the most is tomatoes (and yes – tomato is a fruit).
 I fresh-can them and I roast them in the oven to can for sauces later.
 I have also begun canning rhubarb – never thought I’d see the day, but we love it in the winter this way.

 I hope you’ll tell me about your experiences, including your successes and failures.
 Failure is just another lesson learned about how not to do it again.
 I’ve had lots of those – you likely will too.